 There is no doubt that e-commerce is the way to go when it comes to the retail industry.
 With the sheer amount of brands choosing to move to online marketplaces, the number of brick and mortar stores is slowly dwindling.
 A recent study showcased that 49% of Americans would choose to shop in a brick-and-mortar store, with the rest stating that they prefer to shop online.

 2. Rate Of Shopping In-Store

-One of the biggest reasons why people like to shop in-store is because a customer can get a feel of the product along with the ability to try it on for themselves and see how they like it.
-The rate of customers shopping in-store in around 56% out of which majority of them stated that the main reason for this was because of the ability to try on a piece of clothing they liked, or to get a feel of an item that they were looking to buy.
+One of the biggest reasons people like to shop in-store is that a customer can get a feel of the product and try it on for themselves and see how they like it.
+The rate of customers shopping in-store in around 56%, out of which most of them stated that the main reason for this was the ability to try on a piece of clothing they liked or get a feel of an item that they were looking for to buy.

 3. Decline Of Retail Stores

 Over the past few months, there has been a startling decrease in the number of retail stores, and the number is decreasing at a rapid pace.
 During the past few months of 2019, the number of retail stores in the United States alone has decreased by an estimated 15%.
 Most of this percentage of retailers are doing so in favor of online stores and marketplaces.

 4. Retail Stores As A Pre Trial

-One of the bigger reasons why brick and mortar retail stores are still a choice for customers is because of the option to try something before buying it.
+One of the bigger reasons why brick-and-mortar retail stores are still a choice for customers is because of the option to try something before buying it.
 Often, customers want to look and feel the product for themselves.
-They often want to operate this product to see if it works well for them and if it is something that they would be interested in.
+They often want to operate this product to see if it works well for them and something they would be interested in.
 Nowadays, most retail stores serve as a place for customers to try something out before purchasing it online.
 The percentage of this is almost 50% of all customers who visit these stores.

 5. Price Comparisons